kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ![AIDP Notebook](./images/aidp-notebook5.png)

-Write the new data frame to your Object Storage bucket.
+The code block below will write a new data frame to the object storage bucket you created in Lab 1.
 The **aidp-demo-bucket_xx** refers to the bucket name in OCI.
-Replace **your-os-namespace** with your Object Storage namespace.
-Please refer to "Lab 1 Task 11 Step 5" for getting your Object Storage namespace.
+After pasting in the code you will need to replace **your-os-namespace** with your Object Storage namespace.
+Please refer to "Lab 1 Task 11 Step 5" for getting your Object Storage namespace.”

 ```python
 <copy>